Krishnatripathi09/Node-Js-Practice/README.md

     calculateSum
 }

-while importing a module using requires we can avoid writing the extension for the file as It will assume that it is (.js) file for eg: require("./sum") // ***here we do not need to write the extension.***
+while importing a module using require we can avoid writing the extension for the file as It will assume that it is (.js) file for eg: require("./sum") // ***here we do not need to write the extension.***